SIPP Pipe Lining Repair

-Repair aging underground pipes with minimal costs and system downtime
+Reline and repair aging underground situ pipes with minimal costs and system downtime

 Cleaning and repairing deteriorated water or sewer pipelines helps improve system efficiency and protects both your community and the environment.
 The task can be daunting and expensive especially when excavation is required.

-SUEZ provides an innovative spray in place pipe rehabilitation (SIPP) process that scrubs underground pipes clean before applying an epoxy lining for in-situ pipe repair.
+SUEZ provides an innovative spray in place pipe lining rehabilitation (SIPP) process that scrubs underground pipes clean before applying an epoxy lining for in-situ pipe repair.
 Designed by Warren Environmental, the 2-part component epoxy material is ANSI/NSF Standard 61 approved for potable water supply.
 Once cured, the epoxy lining provides long-lasting protection to your sewer or water pipes, which helps reduce the frequency of maintenance and pipe replacement.
-This no-dig pipe rehabilitation technology minimizes maintenance costs, and system down-time.
+This no dig pipe repair rehabilitation technology minimizes maintenance costs, and system down-time.

 SUEZ’s spray in place pipe rehabilitation process consists of five steps:

 - Pipeline system analysis that includes mapping, utilizing closed-circuit television (CCTV) to evaluate digitally recorded findings and then diagnose and identify a pipe restoration plan.

 - Preparation of the pipe interior by drag scraping, power boring and/or hydro-jetting to create a clean, smooth dry surface.
 This is followed by a second CCTV inspection to determine if there are any leaks, infiltration, or repairs that are needed outside of the spray in place pipe lining scope of work.

 - Preparation for the application of the sprayed-on epoxy pipe lining.

 - Spray-on application of the epoxy pipe lining using state-of-the-art robotic rigs that are computer-controlled for more refined application and curing.